activitypods/activitypods/docs/src/content/docs/tutorials/create-your-first-social-app.md

 This will also launch Jena Fuseki (the triplestore used to store semantic data) and Redis, which are needed by the Pod provider and will also be used by the application.

 :::note
-An alternative to creating a local pod provider is to use a tunnel for your boilerplate app like [Ngrok](https://ngrok.com/), [zrok](https://zrok.io/) or [loophole](https://loophole.cloud/docs/guides/expose) so that your application backend is accessible from the web.
+An alternative to creating a local Pod provider is to use a tunnel for your boilerplate app like [Ngrok](https://ngrok.com/), [zrok](https://zrok.io/) or [loophole](https://loophole.cloud/docs/guides/expose) so that your application backend is accessible from the web.
 Feel free to improve this guide if you chose this solution!
 :::

 ## Create an account